Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

 \subsection{Statistical issues with the Periodogram}

-While the LS periodogram solves the problem of detecting a periodic signal in irregularly-sampled data and has simplistic statistical behaviour, it suffers from the problems of inconsistency and spectral leakage that are inherent to the analysis of a finite, discrete, and noisy time-series.
+While the LS periodogram solves the problem of detecting a periodic signal in irregularly-sampled data and has simple statistical behaviour, it suffers from the problems of inconsistency and spectral leakage that are inherent to the analysis of a finite, discrete, and noisy time-series.
 They are as follows:

 \begin{enumerate} \item \textit{Inconsistency}: An inconsistent estimator is one whose variance does not tend to zero as the sample size $N \to \infty$.
 The variance of the estimator is high even for data with high SNR and it does not reduce with increasing $N$.
 For e.g., the LS periodogram of a Gaussian noise process is exponentially ($\chi^2_2$) distributed with large variance.
-The variance also does not reduce as $N$ increases because the number of frequencies recovered by the estimate, given by $N/2$ as in Equation \eqref{eq:f_n}, proportionally increases. \item \textit{Spectral leakage}: Spectral leakage refers to the leakage of power at a given frequency to other frequencies.
-Several sources of leakage are known to affect spectral estimates.
+The variance also does not reduce as $N$ increases because the number of frequencies recovered by the estimate, given by $N/2$ as in Equation \eqref{eq:f_n}, proportionally increases. \item \textit{Spectral leakage}: Spectral leakage refers to the manifestation of power belonging to frequency $f$ at a far-away frequency $f + \Delta f$.
+Several sources of leakage are known to affect power spectrum estimates.
 The finite time interval of time-series observations represents a rectangular window and leads to side lobes that cause leakage to nearby frequencies.
+Here, a side lobe refers to any peak in the Fourier transform of a window function that is outside the main peak (refer to the side lobe labeled as ``Spectral Leakage" in Figure \ref{fig:psuedo_windows}).
 In contrast, the discreteness of the time-series causes leakage to distant frequencies.
-Thus, leakage can lead to badly biased spectral estimates, especially when the sample size $N$ is small. \end{enumerate}
+Thus, leakage can lead to badly biased power spectrum estimates, especially when the sample size $N$ is small. \end{enumerate}

 The classical periodogram faces the same issues albeit with a smaller degree of spectral leakage.
-We can analytically define the spectral window function (the frequency response of a time-domain window) for evenly-sampled data which completely describes the spectral leakage properties of the periodogram.
+We can analytically define the power spectral window function (the frequency response of a time-domain window) for evenly-sampled data which completely describes the spectral leakage properties of the periodogram.
 In contrast, the spectral leakage of the LS periodogram does not have a simple analytical definition.
 It depends on the exact time-sampling structure, is frequency-specific, and is often worse than that of the periodogram.